 Parisians quickly fell in love with The Eiffel Tower and more than 2 million visited in the first year that it was open.
 The tower symbolised French know-how and industrial genius.

 Today nearly seven million people visit The Eiffel Tower every year.
-The top of the Eiffel Tower which can be visited is at 276 metres.
+The top of the Eiffel Tower, which can be visited, is at 276 meters.
 The other key viewpoint is on what is called the second floor which is at 116 metres.

 I highly suggest you take an Eiffel Tower summit tour and climb to the very top; there, you’ll be welcomed with panoramic views of the capital.
 Though the tower is impressive at any time, it becomes magical at night as its lights twinkle and oozes with romance.